Forty-Eight

 Skorpios (Scorpius): Antares – the anti-Ares, or rival of Mars.

 Kyon (Canis Major): Kyon (Sirius) – Ptolemy names both the constellation and its brightest star ‘The Dog’, even though the name Sirius (or rather, Seirios) is both Greek and older.
-He also thought it looked reddish, which makes no sense (and it couldn’t be the final red giant phase of Sirius B, as there would still be in evidence through lingering nubulosity).
+He also thought it looked reddish, which makes no sense (and it couldn’t be the final red giant phase of Sirius B, as there would still be evidence of lingering nebulosity).

 Argo: Kanobos (Canopus)